Philanthropy & Tikkun Olam

 There is a specifically tikkun olam quality to that move.

-Not every act of repair has to be grand, visionary, or institution-sized.
-Sometimes it begins with someone deciding that a stupid and cruel situation should end today, not after a committee meeting.
+Repair does not have to begin as an institution-sized project.
+Sometimes it begins with someone deciding that a stupid and cruel situation should end today, before another committee meeting.

 That is what made the story portable.